Merrijig

 The first Merrijig Post Office opened on 4 October 1866 and was replaced by Boggy Creek in 1867.
 Another Merrijig Post Office opened on 1 April 1866 (known as Delatite from 1872 until 1924) and closed in 1970.

 A second placename in Victoria named "Merrijig" exists in East Gippsland, about 10 kilometres north of Lindenow.

-The long held school of thought pertaining to the name Merrijig was that it was named for the town of Merrijig in Ireland of which the landscape resembles, there is a possible connection to Port Fairy where there is a ‘Merrijig Inn.’
-Another school of thought is that it is an Aboriginal word meaning "good, well done".
-Merrijig is not a Taungurung (ie: local) language word, but rather a word drawn from early Aboriginal 'pidgin' English (other examples being 'budjeri' for 'good'; 'baal' for 'no' and 'yarraman' for 'horse').
+Merrijig is an Aboriginal word that may mean "good, well done".
+The word 'merri' appears in numerous other Victorian Aboriginal place names.
 Most other nearby area names derived from Indigenous Elders (& relatives) names, and end in the suffix “ite”; for example, Delatite, Booralite & Beolite.
-As there are Merrijigs in Ireland, New Zealand and so forth, it is unlikely that the name is of Australian indigenous origins.

-The Man from Snowy River was shot in Merrijig.
+The feature film The Man from Snowy River was shot in Merrijig.
 It is also the location of Nevil Shute's novel The Far Country.

+Merrijig is also home to Timbertop, a campus of Geelong Grammar School at the foot of Mount Timbertop.